Contra (New England)

 Watch at: https://www.youtube.com/watch?v=vOTuEiujFjk

-Music: Perpetual E-Motion - Eleanor Rigby.
+Music: Perpetual e-Motion - Eleanor Rigby.

 Preparation: Take hands in fours from the top.
 Duple, ‘2’s improper.

-A1: Forward & back balance (offering r. h.), r. hand pull-by along the line, l. pull-by across the set, (3)
+A1: Balance forward & back), offer r. h. to pull-by along the line, l. pull-by (partner) across the set, (6)

 B1: Balance & Swing partner,

-B2: Ladies chain to cross back to neighbor, (4)
+B2: Ladies chain to cross back to neighbor, (8)

 Rory O’Moore